 Qbox is a C++/MPI scalable parallel implementation of first-principles molecular dynamics (FPMD) based on the plane-wave, pseudopotential formalism.
 Qbox is designed for operation on large parallel computers.

-New [2016-01-28] Version 1.63.2 is available.
-The latest features include calculations of the partial charge/spin in atom-centered spheres, use of the Harris-Foulkes functional for the evaluation of the energy during scf iterations, and the option to execute arbitrary commands at regular intervals during MD simulations.
+New [2016-07-05] Version 1.63.4 is available.
+The latest features include the implementation of the B3LYP functional for spin-polarized systems, calculations of the partial charge/spin in atom-centered spheres, use of the Harris-Foulkes functional for the evaluation of the energy during scf iterations, and the option to execute arbitrary commands at regular intervals during MD simulations.
 Recent new features include applied electric field, enabling simulation in the presence of a finite field and calculations of polarizabilities.
 Optimized Norm-Conserving Vanderbilt (ONCV) pseudopotentials were enabled in version 1.62.3.

 The SG15 collection of ONCV pseudopotentials is available at http://www.quantum-simulation.org.
 The SG15 potentials were optimized to reproduce all-electron calculations with high accuracy.
 The potentials are described in M. Schlipf and F. Gygi, Comput.
 Phys.
 Comm.
 196, 36-44 (2015) http://dx.doi.org/10.1016/j.cpc.2015.05.011.